top of page

 There has long been established a need to accurately measure the wingspan of an athlete or any person involved in physical activity.
 It may also be assessed as part of a routine health check.

-Wingspan may be used as a predictor of nutrient deficiencies or disease.
+Wingspan can also be used as a predictor of nutrient deficiencies or disease.
 In fact, quite regularly, a physical examination in a doctor's office includes measurements such as height and weight, as well as wingspan.

 Comments